 Legacy of Play Contest

-Landscape Structures and Kiwanis International are proud to announce the Barron Kiwanis Club has won the 2019 Legacy of Play contest prize of $25,000 in playground equipment that will go toward the new playground at Anderson Park in Barron, Wisconsin.
-The new inclusive playground is supported by the community of Barron and scheduled to be installed Fall of 2020.
+Landscape Structures and Kiwanis International are proud to announce the Early Risers Kiwanis Club of Worthington, Minnesota, has won the 2020 Legacy of Play contest prize of $25,000 in playground equipment that will go toward the new All Inclusive Playground at Chautauqua Park

 Learn more about planning your Kiwanis playground with our Kiwanis Playground Planning Guide.